ubco-cmps/data301_course/notes/week05/week05_summary.md

 Hello!

-We're switching gears this week, and doing some data analysis with another very popular tool: Microsoft Excel.
+Welcome to Week 5 - this week, we will doing some Exploratory Data Analysis.

 <label><input type="checkbox" id="week05_task1" class="box"> Review feedback you received, reflect on it, and make corrections to your repo if needed. </input></label>